 Ultimately, FDR’s government didn’t want private citizens hoarding the one thing that still had value in the economy, gold.

 Hindsight is 20/20.
-But it’s interesting that individuals who planned ahead, protected their wealth, and made prudent choices were ultimately restricted from continuing to do just that.
+But, interestingly, individuals who planned protected their wealth, and made prudent choices were ultimately restricted from continuing to do just that.

 Most people today would probably argue that this was the right thing to do.